uwescience/incubator/index.md

     help scientists make sense of data.
 We focus on web-enabled visualizations using platforms like [D3](http://d3js.org).

 ## Principles

-Web-accessible resources (sqlshare, myria)

-Because science is a
+The Data Science Incubator treats every client as a unique case.
+Nevertheless, there are a set of principles that we strive to apply in most settings.

+**Reproducibility** is a major point of emphasis for our work.
+Broadly speaking, reproducibility means that other researchers should be able to understand how a result was produced, and (if so desired) recreate a result.
+  We support reproducibility in several ways.
+For example, we use [GitHub](http://www.github.com) repositories for managing shared code bases.
+  Whenever possible, we publish datasets through platforms like [Myria](http://myria-web.appspot.com/editor) to allow other researchers to access data remotely.
+We provide tools and training around these tools to help foster these practices throughout the community.

-collaborative process, we place an emphasis on making all of our work available on the web.
+**Collaboration** is a major component of scientific research, and we strive to facillitate these interactions.
+We place an emphasis on making all of our work available on the Web.

+We strive to structure our work according to **[agile methodologies](http://agilemanifesto.org)**.
+We favor short-term projects that produce immediate results.
+For this reason, we prefer time-bounded projects that last between several weeks and several months.

 Our team has a strong track record of building systems that get real use.
 See [this page](http://escience.washington.edu/what-we-do/projects) for a